HIS 218

 Slatington Quarry

 Just a hundred years ago, the landscape of the United States was much different.
 Then, the country was in the midst of a sweeping industrial development that would make the United States the most industrialized country in the world.
 The United States was filled with industrial plants, factories and mines; they were everywhere.
 For example, the immediate area around my hometown of Slatington in eastern Pennsylvania was filled with slate quarries.
-There were dozens of them producing slate for roofs and for school blackboards.
+There were dozens of quarries producing slate for roofs and for school blackboards.
 The town also had an iron works, textile or sewing mills, a gas works, brewery, umbrella factory and more.
 (The images are clickable for a larger size.)

 Quarry Ruins